 - Take any action required at the end of the tax year and when an employee leaves if they are still employed by you at the end of the tax year.

 - Keep good records of employees and the payments you make.

-The main way of operating your payroll is electronically (or ‘online’) using payroll software.
-HMRC strongly recommend you use an electronic payroll system as it is quick and easy and you are much less likely to make mistakes.
-In fact for many employers, it is obligatory to use an electronic software system and submit returns to HMRC online.
+The main way of operating your payroll by using payroll software.
+HMRC strongly recommend you use software as it is quick and easy and you are much less likely to make mistakes.
+In fact for most employers, it is obligatory to use an electronic software system and submit returns to HMRC online.

 There are certain groups however, such as people who take on PAs (called care and support employers by HMRC), who may still use a manual paper system.
 We explain the difference between the two ways of doing payroll in our filing options section.

-Please note that you can choose to use an accountant or payroll bureau to do the work for you but you may have to pay for their services.
-You can find out more about using a payroll provider below.
+Please note that you can choose to use an accountant or payroll bureau to do the work for you but you are likely to have to pay for their services.
+You can find out more about using a payroll provider directly below.

 Payroll is an essential part of employing someone so it is important that it is done right.
 If you are hesitant to take on the responsibility or paperwork that goes with operating a payroll, or are anxious about getting things wrong then that is totally understandable.

-Your Independent Living adviser/centre or the direct payments team in your Local Authority (or other part of Government) may be able to advise you where else you can get help to deal with your payroll.
-There’s a variety of support available ranging from advice and information to practical help.
+Your Independent Living adviser/centre or the direct payments team in your Local Authority (or other part of government) may be able to advise you where else you can get help to deal with your payroll.
+There is a variety of support available ranging from advice and information to practical help.